backgammon-java-ai/backg_java2012/README.txt

 ...High priority
 [ ]Board UI should clearly show whose move it is!
-[ ]See how long it takes to create and score and rank 1000 (non-default) Boards!
+[ ]See how long it takes to create and score and rank 100 (non-default) Boards!
 [ ]The value of a board should include pip count factored in some how!
 Oh, it does implicitly since there will be fewer protection points with a blot bumped out to the bar.
 [ ]Get AI move-picker to know about coming in from bar.
 [ ]Get AI to do a better job of choosing a move.
 This will involve finding combinations of partial moves, perhaps trying using one roll first and then the other roll first, especially if trying to come in from the bar.
-[x]Get AI to actually make its move.
-Problem is that "superMove" wants to know whether to use the first or second dice, and our partialMoves haven't been remembering which dice is which.
+[x]Got AI to actually make its move.
+Problem was that "doPartialMove( )" wanted to know whether to use the first or second dice, so our partialMoves are now remembering which dice is which.

 ...Things to think about and decide
 [ ]When computing the value of points on the board, how much more is a point with 3 blots on it